metauni/metauni.github.io/index.md

 The second metauni course Shadows of Computation (SOC) is **starting soon** (October 10) and will cover introductory category theory and the relation to computer science.
 It's free!
 You should go and [register](https://metauni.org/soc/) if you're interested.
 We recently ran a course on algebraic geometry called [MAG](https://www.metauni.org/mag).
 You can access metauni in [VR](https://metauni.org/vr/).
 For the 2022 RDC Game Jam the metauni dev team made [Super Starway 66](https://www.roblox.com/games/10752934445/Super-Starway-66-NEW), please enjoy!

-## metauni Day
+## Schedule

-We meet once a week for classes and seminars.
-To join enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
-All are welcome.
-Click the name of the seminar for a detailed schedule of future talks and links to videos of past talks.
+To join an event click the "Join now" button or, for Discord-based events, join the [metauni Discord](https://discord.gg/9yBaAxPSK8).
 Times are given in AEST.
 Names in italics are the co-organisers of the seminar.
 <!-- The schedule is also available in the iCalendar format. -->

 <!--* [Google Calendar](https://www.google.com/calendar/render?cid=mtat12fcie0kaavivca4lgpp69oqpg6v@import.calendar.google.com)-->